A Practical Guide to Budget Pacing Algorithms in Digital Advertising: Bidding Problem Formulation

 Mathematically, the problem can be formulated as follows: given \(N\) items, each with a weight \(w_i\) and a value \(v_i\), the goal is to select a subset of items such that the total weight does not exceed a given knapsack capacity \(W\), while maximizing the total value of the selected items:

-This is known as the \(0\text{-}1\) Knapsack problem.
-Notably, this formulation is essentially identical to the max delivery problem \eqref{eq:max_delivery}.
+This is known as the \(0\text{-}1\) knapsack problem.
+Notably, this formulation is essentially identical to the max delivery problem \eqref{eq:max_delivery} by identifying \(v_t \equiv r_t\) (expected clicks) and \(w_t \equiv c_t\) (cost if the impression is won).
+In our bidding problem, the decision variable admits a concrete implementation via second-price auctions:

+In practice, many auto-bidding/pacing algorithms use a Lagrangian relaxation of the budget constraint, which corresponds to solving the fractional (LP-relaxed) knapsack problem rather than the exact integer program.
+Since the primal is discrete, strong duality need not hold, and an integrality (duality) gap between the fractional optimum \(U^*\) and the \(0\text{-}1\) optimum \(P^*\) may exist.

+For the single-constraint knapsack, the fractional optimum has at most one fractional (marginal/split) item.
+As a result, the gap is bounded additively by the value of that marginal item:

+which in our setting implies \(U^*-P^* \le r_{\text{split}} \le \max_t r_t\).
+Therefore, when per-impression values are small (e.g., CTRs) or the campaign aggregates many impressions, the approximation is typically accurate in relative terms.

 For a general introduction to the Knapsack problem, readers may refer to \cite{martello1990knapsack}.
 A discussion on the online Knapsack problem can be found in \cite{marchetti1995stochastic} and the references cited therein.
 The work of \cite{zhou2008budget} was the first to model the max delivery problem as an online Knapsack problem.
 Readers interested in technical details can refer to this paper for further insights.